 Of the standard forms of shipbuilding contract typically encountered, only BIMCO's Newbuildcon contains extensive, formal ADR provisions.
 In particular, this standard form provides a detailed mediation clause that permits the parties to refer any dispute arising out of the contract to mediation even if they have previously agreed to submit such dispute to arbitration and even if arbitration has already been commenced (in which case the arbitration proceedings are to continue during the conduct of the mediation and the tribunal has the power to adjust the arbitration timetable to take the mediation into account).
-Aside from BIMCO's Newbuildcon, it still remains relatively unusual to see provision for formal ADR procedures such as mediation, early neutral evaluation or the like provided for in shipbuilding contracts, although it may be agreed that the parties are to convene a meeting between senior management to try to resolve any dispute before arbitration or court proceedings are commenced.
-Where litigation is the agreed mode of dispute resolution, the English High Court encourages and has the power to order parties to engage in ADR procedures before or after formal proceedings are commenced and may stay the proceedings to allow for this to happen.
+Aside from BIMCO's Newbuildcon, it still remains relatively unusual to see provision for formal ADR procedures such as mediation, early neutral evaluation or the like provided for in shipbuilding contracts.
+Where litigation before the English courts is the agreed mode of dispute resolution, parties are required under the Practice Direction on Pre-Action Conduct and Protocols to provide evidence that ADR has been considered prior to commencing proceedings.
+Once proceedings have been commenced, the courts have the power to order parties to engage in ADR and can stay the proceedings to allow for this to happen, as well as order a party to pay additional costs if they refuse to participate (as recently considered by the English Court of Appeal in Churchill v Merthyr Tydfil County Borough Council [2023] EWCA Civ 1416).

-It is not uncommon for maritime construction contracts, particularly those in the offshore sector, to provide for an escalation procedure in an attempt to settle disputes through senior management before commencing formal arbitration or litigation.
+It is not uncommon for maritime construction contracts, particularly those in the offshore sector, to provide for an escalation procedure in an attempt to settle disputes through senior management or mediation before commencing formal arbitration or litigation.
 It was generally considered that where such a 'tiered dispute resolution clause' was included in a contract, any requirement for the parties to hold such discussions before the dispute was referred to formal dispute resolution was likely to be held unenforceable as it amounted to an agreement to agree.
-However, in the case of Emirates Trading Agency LLC v Prime Mineral Exports Private Limited [2014] EWHC 2104 (Comm), the High Court held that, provided such a term is not incomplete and not uncertain, a requirement to hold 'friendly discussions' may well not be a mere agreement to negotiate and could, depending on the facts, be enforceable, although subsequent judgments have declined to follow this approach.
+However, in the case of Emirates Trading Agency LLC v Prime Mineral Exports Private Limited> [2014] EWHC 2104 (Comm), the High Court held that, provided such a term is not incomplete and not uncertain, a requirement to hold 'friendly discussions' may well not be a mere agreement to negotiate and could, depending on the facts, be enforceable, although subsequent judgments have declined to follow this approach.
+Even where the court finds that ADR is a condition precedent to commencing litigation, the courts may exercise their discretion and refuse strike out or stay the court proceedings to allow ADR to take place (see Lancashire Schools SPS Phase 2 Limited v Lendlease Construction (Europe) Limited and Others [2024] EWHC 37 (TCC)).
 Stipulating that those discussions are conducted in good faith generally does not add to the obligations on the parties and can instead lead to a dispute as to whether a duty of good faith has been imposed and what this amounts to.